Therapy is a place to speak your truth.

-Therapy is the place to express your most candid, honest truth.
-It’s where you articulate what you really, truly want most from your life.
-You can let your guard down and acknowledge the hurts you have been living with, often outside of your conscious awareness.
-Whether you are a couple or an individual, I can help you make sense of the chaos inside and address its underlying causes.
+You are invited to let your guard down and address the unspoken hurts you have been living with for years, even decades.
+Whether you are a couple or an individual, therapy may help you make sense of the chaos inside and address its underlying causes.

-I invite you to schedule a consultation with me to discuss what you are looking for.
+I am a seasoned Asian American therapist who values multicultural and LGBTQ perspectives.
+I invite you to schedule a consultation with me to discuss what you are wanting to get out of therapy.

 Therapy Services